Importance Ranking in Complex Networks via Influence-aware Causal Node Embedding

 \subsection{Evaluation criterion}

 In this section, we introduce the evaluation metric used to measure the effectiveness of the predicted ranking results by ICAN, Kendall’s $\tau$ coefficient~\cite{knight1966computer}.
 This non-parametric statistic is widely employed to measure the ordinal association between two ranking lists.
-It quantifies the similarity between two ranking orders by comparing the numbers of concordant and discordant pairs.
-The definition of $\tau$ is
+It quantifies the similarity between two ranking orders by comparing the numbers of concordant and discordant pairs. \change{The definition of Kendall’s $\tau$ is given by}

 where $n$ is the number of items (or nodes), $N_c$ is the number of concordant pairs, $N_d$ is the number of discordant pairs, and $\tfrac{1}{2}n(n-1)$ is the total number of possible item pairs.
-For two rankings $\{(x_i, y_i)\}$ and $\{(x_j, y_j)\}$, a pair $(i,j)$ is considered concordant if $(x_i - x_j)(y_i - y_j) > 0$, discordant if $(x_i - x_j)(y_i - y_j) < 0$, and neither if $x_i = x_j$ or $y_i = y_j$.
-The value of Kendall’s $\tau$ lies between $-1$ and $1$: a value of $1$ indicates complete agreement between rankings, $-1$ indicates complete disagreement, and $0$ indicates no correlation.
+For two rankings $\{(x_i, y_i)\}$ and $\{(x_j, y_j)\}$, a pair $(i,j)$ is considered concordant if $(x_i - x_j)(y_i - y_j) > 0$, discordant if $(x_i - x_j)(y_i - y_j) < 0$, and neither if $x_i = x_j$ or $y_i = y_j$. \change{The value of Kendall’s $\tau$ ranges from $-1$ to $1$}: a value of $1$ indicates complete agreement between rankings, $-1$ indicates complete disagreement, and $0$ indicates no correlation.
 This metric is particularly useful for evaluating graph-based ranking models, as it reflects how well the predicted node ranking preserves the ground-truth ordering.